Hurence/logisland/logisland-docs/tutorials/indexing-bro-events.rst

 Finally, the ``es.type.field: record_type`` configuration parameter tells the processor to use the record field ``record_type`` of the incoming record to determine the ElasticSearch type to use within the index.

+We will come back to these settings and what they do in the section where we see examples of events to illustrate the workflow.

 As an example, here is an incoming (JSON) Bro Connection event received in the ``bro`` Kafka topic:

 .. code-block:: json